hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

     + <span style="color: blue;">architecture</span>: limit the number of hidden layers and the number of units per layer
     + <span style="color: blue;">early stopping</span>: start w/ small weights and stop the learning before it overfits
     + <span style="color: blue;">weight-decay</span>:
-      + given model a number of hiddent layers or units per layer which is a little too large
+      + given model a number of hidden layers or units per layer which is a little too large
       + penalize large weights using penalties or constrains on their squared values (L2 penalty) or absolute values (L1 penalty)
     + <span style="color: blue;">noise</span>: add to the weights of the activities
   + typically, using a combinaition of several of these methods